rage/programming-23/data/part-9/5-class-attributes.md

     @property
     def phone_number(self):
-        # When the country code prefix is added the initial zero is removed from the phonen number
+        # When the country code prefix is added
+        # the initial zero is removed from the phone number
         return PhoneNumber.country_codes[self.__country] + " " + self.__phone_number[1:]
 ```